 The National Forests Act of 1998 (Act No. 84 of 1998) – Protection of certain tree species declared as protected under the Act.

-Alien legislation ????
+Invasive Alien Plant legislation

 Objectives include:

 To prevent the outbreak and spread of fire by the removal and reduction of fire hazards created by overgrowth of combustible vegetation on erven irrespective of vegetation type,